Peter Warren (journalist): Biography

-Since 2014, Warren has made a number of highly successful films on the issues raised by technology a number of which have led to great media interest.
-One, the Herod Clause - which was publicly endorsed by Europol - went viral on the internet and resulted in over a million downloads of virtual private network software from the cyber security company F-Secure.

-Peter Warren was one of the first people to raise concerns about the issues that AI will present, and in 2014 he was the lead writer of ‘Can We Make the Digital World Ethical’ for the European technology think tank Netopia which was presented to the EU.
+Warren was one of the first people to raise concerns about the issues that AI will present, and in 2014 he was the lead writer of 'Can We Make the Digital World Ethical' for the European technology think tank Netopia which was presented to the EU.
 As a result of the EU presentation, Warren was asked to give a presentation to the French Senate on technology ethics.
 The speech was very well received, with DeepMind collaborator Professor Murray Shanahan, Professor of Cognitive Robotics at Imperial College (who also gave evidence to the French Senate) calling for it to be published.
-DeepMind, now owned by Google is one of the world’s leading AI companies.
+DeepMind, now owned by Google is one of the world's leading AI companies.

-In 2017 Warren was asked to organise a series of conferences to discuss the ramifications of AI by Cooley LLP, one of the world’s 50 largest law firms, which includes Google and Microsoft among its many clients.
-The conferences are held jointly between Future Intelligence, Cooley and the Institution of Engineering Technology and are now named after Professor Donald Michie, one of the fathers of AI, who originated the concept with Alan Turing over games of chess while cracking the Enigma Code during the Second World War.
+In 2017 Warren was asked to organise a series of conferences to discuss the ramifications of AI by Cooley LLP, one of the world's 50 largest law firms, which includes Google and Microsoft among its many clients.
+The conferences are held jointly between Future Intelligence, Cooley and the Institution of Engineering Technology and are now named after Professor Donald Michie.

-Warren was asked to submit evidence to the House of Lords Select Committee on AI which re-opened its investigation into the ethics of AI technology after attending Warren’s first conference in 2018.
+Warren was asked to submit evidence to the House of Lords Select Committee on AI which re-opened its investigation into the ethics of AI technology after attending Warren's first conference in 2018.

-Warren has now been asked to provide advice to the House of Lords on technology ethics and is currently writing a book on the issues for Bloomsbury which is intended to lay down ethical ground rules and discuss ways of possibly regulating the technology.

-Warren has supplied information on cyber security at the request of Graham Wright in Wright's former role as Deputy Director of the Office of Cyber Security in the Cabinet Office.
-Warren is currently working on a number of books and TV projects.